edwinwebdev/nuxt-music/README.md

 ## Contribute

-If you want to contribute you are more then welcome to do so.
+If you want to contribute you are more then welcome to do so